GSA-TTS/gitlab-ci-rails-template/doc/adr/0002-initial-architecture-decisions.md

 ## Context

-We need to choose the initial language and framework for the rails_template_ci_test application.
+We need to choose the initial language and framework for the rtci application.

 ## Decision